apache/mxnet/docs/README.md

 Note:

-- If C++ codes have been changed, we suggest to remove the previous results to triggle the rebuild for all pages, namely run `make clean`.
+- If C++ codes have been changed, we suggest to remove the previous results to triggle the rebuild for all pages, namely run `make clean_docs`.

 - If CSS or javascript are changed, we often need to do a *force refresh* in the browser to clear the cache.